Processor Tricks

 Superscalar Processors

-Minor detail: the execution units are actually working on microoperations (μOPs) not instructions as we/the compiler write them.
+Minor detail: the execution units are actually working on microoperations (μOPs) not instructions as we or the compiler write them.
 Instructions are decoded into (one or more) microoperations before they hit the execution units.

 e.g. I suspect the idiv instruction takes many μOPs and add takes few.